freerange/method_log/README.md

 * Support class methods
 * Support namespaced classes e.g. `class Foo::Bar`
 * Support for Rspec tests
-* Display diffs in method implementation between commits
+* Display diffs in method implementation between commits c.f. `git log --patch`
 * Only display diffs when method implementation has changed
 * Default to looking for git repo in current working directory
 * Default to looking for commits in current git branch